Jonty Skinner

-John "Jonty" Alexander Skinner (born 15 February 1954) is a former South African competition swimmer and world record-holder, who became an American college swimming coach and a coach of the US national team.
+John "Jonty" Alexander Skinner (born 15 February 1954) is a former Hall of Fame South African competition swimmer and world record-holder, who for over forty years served as an American club and college swimming coach primarily at his alma mater, the University of Alabama before retiring as a coach in 2020.
+He coached the US national team in the mid-1990s, remaining as a Director of Team Performance through 2008.

 Swimming career

 Skinner was born in Cape Town, South Africa, and graduated from Selborne College in East London, South Africa.
 At the 1973 South African National Swimming Championships he won the 100-metre freestyle event and backed that up by winning the event again at the 1974 National Championships.
 He was awarded the title of South Africa Athlete of the Year and was also awarded South African National Colours in Swimming and Life Saving.

+University of Alabama

+Skinner moved to the United States in 1974, largely to attend the University of Alabama, where he was a member of the accomplished Alabama Crimson Tide swimming and diving team, and competed as part of the NCAA and the Southeastern Conference.
+At Alabama, he swam under Hall of Fame coach Don Gambril who would serve as a U.S. Swim team coach at five Olympics from 1968-1984 and would likely have been assigned to Skinner had he been eligible for the 1976 Olympics.

-He decided to move to the United States and attend the University of Alabama, where he was a member of the Alabama Crimson Tide swimming and diving team in National Collegiate Athletic Association (NCAA) and Southeastern Conference (SEC) competition.
-Whilst there, he won gold in the 100-yard freestyle at the 1975 Division I NCAA Men's Swimming and Diving Championships and was voted Alabama's most valuable swimmer in 1975, 1976 and 1977.
-He was also voted as Alabama's Athlete of the Year.
+As only a Freshman swimming for Alabama, Skinner won the 100-yard freestyle in a time of 43.92, at the late March 1975 NCAA Division I Swimming and Diving Championships in Cleveland.
+He was elected Alabama's most valuable swimmer in 1975, 1976 and 1977, and was later voted as Alabama's Athlete of the Year.
+Skinner graduated Alabama in 1978 with a degree in Communications and public relations, and by 1976, in his Junior year was hoping to apply for U.S. Citizenship.

+For the upcoming 1976 Montreal Olympics, many sports analysts considered Skinner second in line for a gold medal in the 100-meter freestyle.
+Prior to the Olympics, in three meetings with future 1976 100-meter gold medalist Jim Montgomery, Skinner finished second to Montgomery by electronic margins as tiny as .03 seconds twice and .3 seconds once.

+In addition to his 100-meter world record, he set three American records in the 100 yard freestyle.

+1976 100-meter world record

-In 1976, he weighed 185 pounds and stood 6 feet, 5 inches and had a good chance of taking the gold medal in the 100-metre freestyle at the 1976 Summer Olympics in Montreal, Canada, however at the time South Africa was still banned from the Olympics hence making Skinner ineligible to compete.
+In 1976, despite his excellent chances of winning the gold medal in the 100-metre freestyle at the 1976 Summer Olympics in Montreal, Canada, at the time South Africa was still banned from the Olympics hence making Skinner ineligible to compete.